Ayehu/custom-workflows/README.md

 # Custom Workflows
-Public workflows repository for Ayehu users to share their content
+Public workflows repository for Ayehu users to share their content.
+If you are working on an interesting workflow of your own, feel free to send us a Pull Request and you will be added as a collaborator.